mudpuppy

 print(f"Test MUD received prompt: {str(event.prompt)}")

-Decorator to register an async mudpuppy_core.EventHandler
+Decorator to register an async mudpuppy_core.EventHandler function as a handler for the

-mudpuppy_core.EventType.NewSession
+mudpuppy_core.EventType.NewSession event.

 The decorated function will be called with a mudpuppy_core.Event.NewSession